Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 **Targets:** Multi-target

-**Attack:** Agility
+**Attack:** Focus

-**Duration:** Concentration
+**Duration:** Concentration, Persisting

 </div>

-Fire and brimstone pour forth from the heavens, wreaking devastation and spreading chaos.
-Select a tile within range, and create a 20 foot radius firestorm around it.

-These tiles gain the scorched earth ground effect and firestorm tile effect.

-Tiles that have the scorched earth ground effect are difficult terrain and deal 1d6 + Presence fire damage to creatures that occupy them at the end of the turn for each tile that they passed through.

-Tiles that have the firestorm tile effect deal 2d6 + 2 \* Presence fire damage to creatures that occupy them.
+Runes circle and surround an area, strictly forbidding the use of magical power.
+Select a tile within range, and create the *nullification* tile effect in a 6 tile radius around it.
+When a creature in this tile effect spends essence or uses the Activate minor action for the first time each turn, make a Focus attack against them.
+If you hit, the triggering effect is negated and they lose all their reactions.
+If it is their turn, they immediately end their turn.
+Hit or miss, deal arcane damage to them equal to their current stacks of unstable.

 ## Eldritch